dai-shi/waku/README.md

 Waku uses Vite internally, and while it is still a work in progress, it will eventually support all of Vite's features.
 It can even work as a replacement for Vite + React client components.
-While using RSCs is optional, it is highly recommended for improved user and developer experiences.
+While using RSC is optional, it is highly recommended for improved user and developer experiences.

 ## Why develop a React framework?

-We believe that React Server Components (RSCs) are the future of React.
+We believe that React Server Components (RSC) are the future of React.
-The challenge is that we can't utilize RSCs with the React library alone.
+The challenge is that we can't utilize RSC with the React library alone.
 Instead, they require a React framework for bundling, at the very least.

-Currently, only a few React frameworks support RSCs, and they often come with more features than RSCs.
+Currently, only a few React frameworks support RSC, and they often come with more features than RSC.
-It would be nice to have a minimal framework that implements RSCs, which should help learning how RSCs work.
+It would be nice to have a minimal framework that implements RSC, which should help learning how RSC works.

 Learning is the start, but it's not what we aim at.
 Our assumption is that RSC best practices are still to explore.
-The minimal implementation should clarify the fundamentals of RSCs and enable the creation of additional features.
+The minimal implementation should clarify the fundamentals of RSC and enable the creation of additional features.
 Our goal is to establish an ecosystem that covers a broader range of use cases.